 Version can be marked as "released".
 You should do this for all released versions of your software.
 Marking version as "Released" will lead to its appearance in "Product Version" field.
 In other words, all versions are always shown in "Target Version" field.
 Only released versions are shown in "Product Version" field.
 If you create many versions, but don't mark them as "Released" - then "Product Version" field will be empty.

-Important Note: EurekaLog will look only for "Released" versions.
-Be sure to mark version of your .exe as "Released".
+Important Note: EurekaLog will only for "Released" versions, if a corresponding option is enabled.
+Be sure to mark versions of your compiled .exe as "Released" in Mantis.

 4. [Optional] (Manage/Manage Configuration/Workflow Thresholds, per-project) Setup project access rights - limit actions to minimum for "reporter" and "updater" levels: